Madison staff recommend splitting funding for Southeast Asian elders

 Madison officials are recommending splitting a grant for Southeast Asian senior services evenly between a group known for its disruptive lobbying tactics and a group that scored higher on a city evaluation of their competing proposals.

-Freedom Inc. would get $57,500 for senior activity programming annually under the recommendation from the city's Community Development Division.
+Freedom Inc. would get $57,500 for senior activity programming in 2020, as well as a pro-rated amount this year, under the recommendation from the city’s Community Development Division.
 The higher-scoring Hmong Institute would get the same amount split between $30,000 for case management and $27,500 for senior activities.

 In a memo to the city’s Committee on Aging, city staff noted that “as is often the practice … staff recommendations are based on broader considerations than scoring results.”